kyuds/sudoslv/README.md

 # sudoslv
 Sudoku solver using backtracking in C. Created to practice some C programming before I take 61C at Berkeley.
 Sorry for the lame project... this was all I could think of for the time being.
+I used pointers intentionally to get a feel of pointer concepts better in terms of array manipulation.

 ### Getting Started
 Run the following command to clone the repo: